+- staff responsibilities;

+- cleaning frequencies;

-- frequency of; and - method of environmental cleaning.
+- method of environmental cleaning.

 Managing Cleaning Services

 Cleaning services, within care homes, should be managed in a systematic way, and staff responsible for cleaning should be trained to carry out the tasks they are responsible for.